c6o/docs/content/archive/app-service.md

     docker-->ams1
 ```

-Users interact with the *Traxitt Store* on their cluster to install Apps and manage instances of these apps.
+Users interact with the *CodeZero Store* on their cluster to install Apps and manage instances of these apps.

 The AMS manages the user experience and Apps throught the application lifecycle from installation, configuration, running to removal in the cluster.
 The orchestration of Apps once running, however, is managed by Kubernetes.
-Users will need to bootstrap new clusters and install the Traxitt Cloud OS.
-Once OS is installed, Users access the Traxitt Store directly via a web UI or using the CLI.
+Users will need to bootstrap new clusters and install the CodeZero Cloud OS.
+Once OS is installed, Users access the CodeZero Store directly via a web UI or using the CLI.

 AMS manages two resources: